The psychology of color in graphic design

 Blue: Trust, stability, and logic

 The most popular color in the corporate world.
-Blue is associated with the sky and sea, elements that have been here for millions of years, so the brain perceives it as something constant and reliable.
+Blue is associated with the sky and the sea, elements that have been here for millions of years, so the brain perceives it as something constant and reliable.

 When to use it: Financial institutions, IT companies, healthcare.
 It calms the user and suggests professionalism.